Payal Bhardwaj*, Jeba Kumar and Raj Kumar Yadav Pages 237 - 246 ( 10 )

 Objective: The current article focuses on how to include patients in clinical trial designs, the benefits, challenges, and solutions.
 This means patients who were merely the participants until now, they will be the drivers of trials now, and hence the clinical trials will be more efficient and productive.

 Key Findings: There is a drive to enhance patients’ participation in clinical trial designs, especially, visits, efficacy outcomes and their expectations with the treatment.
-Patients want to remain informed, right from before participation to the completion of trial.
-Patients are now becoming an important part of regulatory review, as apparent from recent initiatives by the FDA and EMA.
+Patients want to remain informed, right from before participation to the completion of the trial.
+Patients are now an important part of regulatory review, as apparent from recent initiatives by the FDA and EMA.
 This will enhance patients’ awareness, and bring ownership and transparency.
 Various patient organizations, advocacy groups have made some great suggestions and taken initiatives in this direction.
-Clinical Trials Transformation Initiative, European Patient’s Academy on Therapeutic Innovation, and Patient-Centered Outcomes Research Institute are a few key initiatives.
+Clinical Trials Transformation Initiative, European Patient’s Academy on Therapeutic Innovation, and Patient- Centered Outcomes Research Institute are a few key initiatives.
 However, there is a set of challenges emanating from the complexity of trials, associated with unique mechanism of action of drugs, their efficacy and safety profiles, which has to be dealt with properly.

-Tata Consultancy Services, Noida, Pfizer Pharmaceuticals, Chennai, Department of Physiology, All India Institute of Medical Sciences, New Delhi
+Tata Consultancy Services, Noida, UP, Pfizer Pharmaceuticals, Chennai, Department of Physiology, All India Institute of Medical Sciences, New Delhi